ALBEDERENG/Sama_simulator/README.md

 * [pyyaml] - Full-featured YAML framework for the Python programming language
 * [gdal] - Translator library for raster and vector geospatial data formats
 * [rasterio] - Rasterio reads and writes GeoTIFF and provides a Python API based on Numpy N-dimensional arrays and GeoJSON
+* [geopandas] - GeoPandas is an open source project to make working with geospatial data in python easier

 ### Installation